qbee-io/tcpforwarder/README.md

     found in the server url).

-    --tls-ca, An optional root certificate bundle used to verify the chisel server.
+    --tls-ca, An optional root certificate bundle used to verify the tcpforwarder server.
 Only valid when connecting to the server with "https" or "wss".
 By default, the operating system CAs will be used.

     --tls-skip-verify, Skip server TLS certificate verification of